dgkanatsios/azuregameserversscalingkubernetes/docs/installation.md

 kubectl create -f https://raw.githubusercontent.com/dgkanatsios/azuregameserversscalingkubernetes/master/artifacts/examples/openarena/dedicatedgameservercollection.yaml
 ```

-Don't forget that you can open an [issue](https://github.com/dgkanatsios/azuregameserversscalingkubernetes/issues) in case you encounter any issues!
+Don't forget that you can open an [issue](https://github.com/dgkanatsios/azuregameserversscalingkubernetes/issues) in case you need any help!